A Look at J-Krak on MySpace and Google+

 Like the shiny wasteland that it is, Britney seems to be leaving MySpace in her rear view.

 On Google+, it was easy to set up a band page and make it look good.

 While we still need to add music, the look and feel of the page are already there.

-Even better is the fact that posts can be scheduled in HootSuite, a capability that is missing from MySpace.
+Even better is the fact that posts can be scheduled in HootSuite, a capability that was missing from J-Krak on MySpace.

 It’s too early to really get meaningful metrics, but we’re trying!